cfierros/fierrosphotography.github.io/pages/ABOUT.md

 ![](assets/img/me.jpg)

-I'm Christy, the person behind the lens.
 I am endlessly fascinated + inspired by our Mother Earth and each of her wondrous details teaches me a lesson.
 This is the space where I share how I see her through my photography.
 Please enjoy and revisit as I add more from my adventures!